Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Eccentricities

 \subsection{AuAu}

 The influence of the choice in multiplicity fluctuations and entropy scaling model on the AuAu system are seen in the two-particle eccentricities in Fig. \ref{fig:AuAueccs}, $\varepsilon_{2}\{2\}$ (top) and $\varepsilon_{3}\{2\}$ (bottom).
-Consistent with the simple picture in Fig.~\ref{fig:ReducedThicknessComparison}, we see that the linear $T_A T_B$ model generally produces lumpier, more eccentric initial states than the smoother $\sqrt{T_A T_B}$ model.
 Below 60\% centrality in $\varepsilon_{2}\{2\}$ the two models agree, and there is little difference below 30\% centrality in $\varepsilon_{3}\{2\}$.
+The only significant difference between the two scaling models is seen in $\varepsilon_{3}\{2\}$ above 30\% centrality where linear has a larger magnitude than $\sqrt{T_A T_B}$.
 There is a slight spread with regard to the choice of multiplicity fluctuations in $\varepsilon_{3}\{2\}$ for the $\sqrt{T_A T_B}$ model in central collisions, but otherwise there is very little effect in this choice for both of the observables.

-In Fig.~\ref{fig:AuAueccratios} we plot both $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ (top) and $\varepsilon_{3}\{4\}/\varepsilon_{3}\{2\}$ vs. centrality comparing different scalings and multiplicity fluctuations.
-Additionally, STAR data \cite{Adams:2004bi} is shown for $v_2\{4\}/v_{2}\{2\}$ where the error propagation method was done by hand.
-See \cite{Rao:2019vgy} for discussion on why this overestimates the error and the importance of experimentalists providing the error bars for this ratio.
-The main issue with the experimental error bars is that correlated error exists between $v_2\{4\}$ and $v_{2}\{2\}$ so one must take that into account, which is currently not possible with the published data from STAR.
+In Fig.~\ref{fig:AuAueccratios} we plot both $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ (top) and $\varepsilon_{3}\{4\}/\varepsilon_{3}\{2\}$ (bottom) vs. centrality comparing different scalings and multiplicity fluctuations.
 Looking at the four-particle to two-particle ratios for AuAu, the linear scaling $T_A T_B$ is lower in magnitude for $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ in Fig. \ref{fig:AuAueccratios} (top) though it remains indifferent to choice of multiplicity fluctuation distribution.
 The $\sqrt{T_A T_B}$ scaling does show a separation in multiplicity fluctuation distribution, which may allow for a distinction to be made in comparison to the experimental data.
 However, one would require very precise experimental data to do so.
 It is also unsurprising that the largest differences occur in mid-central to central collisions because this is precisely where the effect of multiplicity fluctuations is the largest.